Amir-Wake/niverse-mobile/README.md

 - terms
 - contact
 - faqs
+- clean the code
-- User isolated storage
+-
+## v1
 - Smart search

-## v1
 - User manual and hints
 - Help button for each screen
 - RTL and LTR based on user input